emsig/emg3d/docs/user_guide/theory.rst

 The following provides an introduction to the theoretical foundation of the solver `emg3d`.
-More specific theory is covered in the docstrings of many functions, have a look at the :doc:`code`-section or follow the links to the corresponding functions here within the theory.
+More specific theory is covered in the docstrings of many functions, have a look at the :doc:`../api_reference/code-solv`-section or follow the links to the corresponding functions here within the theory.
 If you just want to use the solver, but do not care much about the internal functionality, then the function :func:`emg3d.solver.solve` is the only function you will ever need.
 It is the main entry point, and it takes care whether multigrid is used as a solver or as a preconditioner (or not at all), while the actual multigrid solver is :func:`emg3d.solver.multigrid`.

 .. note::